Hoe flanel wordt gemaakt

 – treatment is washable

-Proper treatment slows flame spread.
-Poor treatment is immediately noticeable: stiff, shiny, and less absorbent.
+A good treatment slows down flame spread.
+A poor treatment is immediately noticeable: stiff, shiny, less absorbent.

-After all treatments, the cloth is dried, checked for color and weight, and cut to length.
+After all treatments, the fabric is dried, checked for color and weight, and cut to length.

 – roll or bale